1967 – ‘OUR WORLD’ | LIVE TV LINKS ‘THE WORLD’ | PART ONE: HOW IT WAS MADE AND PRESENTED

 All rather complicated.. so here’s a sketch of the layout used:

-In the above you can see that the cameras from TC2, black and white Marconi MkIV’s were operating on the floor of TC1, along with 2 of TC1’s cameras, probably by now EMI 2001’s.
-The programme used a lot of ‘back projection’ onto screens to create a moving backdrop and ‘Eido’ in the drawing indicates that an Eidophor projector was being used for this, plus there was a ‘caption scanner’, shown as being in the TC1 gallery.
-The dear old manually operated ‘caption stands’ placed in front of suitable studio TV cameras were also in use.
+In the above you can see that the cameras from the TC2 studio, black and white Marconi MkIV’s were operating on the floor of the bigger TC1 studio, along with 2 of TC1’s cameras, probably by now colour EMI 2001’s.
+The programme used a lot of ‘back projection’ onto screens and ‘Eido’ in the drawing indicates that an Eidophor projector was being used for this, plus there was a ‘caption scanner’, shown as being in the TC1 gallery.
+Manually operated ‘caption stands’ placed in front of suitable studio TV cameras were also in use.

 A show like this required considerable rigging to set up the communications and organise the control rooms and studio floors.

 TC1 VISION MIXING PANELS:

 The Main Vision Mixer in TC1 would carry the 3 separate Euopean Inputs and the ‘Sub Control’ that had the two UK OB’s.
 It would also carry the 2 Cameras (5&6) that were shooting in the Production Control Room itself.